The Physicians’ Vascular Interpretation (PVI) examination is offered year-round – apply today!

 Scores for the PVI examination will be at the test center once you complete the examination.
 The Pass or Fail results will then be posted to your secure MY APCA account within the next week.

 Periodically, APCA conducts a PVI Practice Analysis and updates the PVI examination to reflect the frequency and importance of PVI tasks being performed by physicians.

-Click to view the latest results of the PVI JTA conducted in 2015.
+Click to view the latest results of the PVI Practice Analysis concluded in 2021.

 Picture Archive and Communication Simulation (PACS) Questions: The new, patent-pending PACSim items are designed to simulate an interpretation workstation experience relevant to actual present-day medical practice.

 APCA functions under policies intended to demonstrate impartiality, high ethical standards and validity of its certification assessments.